rjdbcm/rjdbcm/README.md

 ## [Sly Kernel](https://github.com/rjdbcm/slykernel)

    In 2008 I took it upon myself to learn the Ada programming language to write an x86 operating system kernel.
-This was written entirely from scratch, and I was able to learn a great deal about the lowest levels of programming and reading hardware specifications.
+This was written entirely from scratch and in doing so I was able to learn a great deal about low level programming and reading hardware specifications.

 ## [Woma Programming Language](https://github.com/rjdbcm/woma)